yuanfang008/blog/themes/hexo-theme-jsimple/README.md

 #### 3. comment and  analytics config in your site _config.yml, please add them manually.

  ```
- ## comment support disqus only and analytics support cnzz only
- # comment ShortName, you can choose only ONE to display.
- disqus_shortname: your shortname
- # CNZZ count
+    ## Aanalytics support cnzz only.Config it in your site yml file
- cnzz_siteid: your siteid
+    cnzz_siteid: your siteId
  ```

-### Other config
+### The other settings

-1. cover images config
+1. cover images setting

         There are two kinds of cover image. replace day and night in your theme images dir.